 Determine whether you are still within 180 calendar days from the time a complainant knew (or reasonably should have known) that potentially unethical conduct took place.

-Check if the REALTOR® you are filing a complaint against belongs to the Orange County Association of REALTORS® here.
+Check if the REALTOR® you are filing a complaint against belongs to Orange County REALTORS® here.
 Some individuals are MLS-Only subscribers / participants and will not be listed in our directory.
 Please call us to verify if you can't find the person.

-The Grievance Complaint alleging violation of the Code of the Ethics and/or MLS Rules can be filed against an OCAR REALTOR® Member.
+The Grievance Complaint alleging violation of the Code of the Ethics and/or MLS Rules can be filed against an OC REALTORS® REALTOR® Member.
 The Grievance Complaint alleging only MLS Rules violations can be filed against any MLS-Only Subscriber.

 Determine which article of the Code of Ethics is violated and check the appropriate box on the face of the complaint.
 The REALTORS® Code of Ethics consists of seventeen (17) Articles.
 Your complaint should include a narrative description of the circumstances that lead you to believe the Code of Ethics may have been violated.
 Your complaint must cite one or more of the Articles of the Code of Ethics which may have been violated.
 Hearing panels decide whether the Articles expressly cited in complaints were violated.

-Your written complaint goes before the Grievance Committee which determines whether allegations in the Complaint support violations of the Code of Ethics and/or MLS Rules quoted in the Complaint.
+Your written complaint goes before the Ethics/MLS Review Committee which determines whether allegations in the Complaint support violations of the Code of Ethics and/or MLS Rules quoted in the Complaint.

 You may email the Grievance Complaint Forms and attach your documentation.
-We will also need a signed original and six (6) copies of your complaint and all attachments or exhibits.
+We will also need a signed original and four (4) copies of your complaint and all attachments or exhibits.
 Include photocopies of all documents pertinent to the transaction (i.e. deposit receipts, listing agreements, telephone log, correspondence, etc.).
 Insufficient documentation could affect the outcome of the review.

 Need Help?
 Consult an Ethics Advocate